Deutsch: Erhaltung / Español: Conservación / Português: Preservação / Français: Préservation / Italiano: Conservazione

 • Machu Picchu (Peru): Controlled access and preservation of the Inca Trail to prevent damage from over-tourism.

-• Venice (Italy): Efforts to manage tourism to protect historical architecture and mitigate damage from rising water levels.
+• Venice (Italy): Efforts to manage tourism to protect historical architecture and mitigate damage from rising Water levels.

 • Yellowstone National Park (USA): Preservation of geothermal features and wildlife through strict visitor guidelines.